Owens-Illinois Glass Company

 For a page with some of the principal plant code numbers used on bottles, courtesy of Dick Cole (fruitjar.org), click here .
 (That list is several decades old and does not cover all of the recently started plants).

-For more detailed discussion on Owens-Illinois Glass Company and the date codes, plant location and mold codes used, check out Bill Lockhart’s article here.
+For more detailed discussion on Owens-Illinois Glass Company and the date codes, plant location and mold codes used, check out this comprehensive article written by Bill Lockhart and Russ Hoenig: The Bewildering Array of Owens-Illinois Glass Co.
+Logos and Codes.

 Click here for one of many pages from O-I’s official website.

-Note: For a page on this site with an extensive list of glass companies that made electrical insulators (many of which are now considered collectible items), please click here.
+Note: For a page on this site with an extensive list of glass companies that made electrical insulators (many of which are now considered collectible items), please go here: Glass Insulator Manufacturers .

-To return to the main Glass Bottle Marks page, please click here.
+Click here to return to the main Glass Bottle Marks page.